ibm-cloud-docs/cis/glb-setup.md

 The following options are provided for each list.

 * Health Check
+    * **View health check**: This option shows a short summary of the health check, with a link that takes you to the edit flow.
     * **Edit health check**: This option redirects the user to the edit flow.
     * **Delete health check**: This option brings up the confirmation dialog box for the deletion flow.